Introduction to Sync & Async Systems

 data = file.read()

-print("File read completed") # Executes only after file.read()
+print("File read completed") # Executes only after file.read() What is Asynchronization?

 Asynchronization enables non-blocking, concurrent operations, allowing tasks to execute independently.
 Ideal for I/O-bound and high-latency tasks.